anupam-1607/shopify-delivery-status-app/README.md

 - **Fulfillment Dashboard**
   - Lists recent orders with fulfillment status.
   - Allows merchants to set delivery status (In transit, Out for delivery, Delivered) using `fulfillmentEventCreate`.
-  - Status changes are reflected directly in Shopify’s order timeline and “Delivery status” column.[web:172][web:176]
+  - Status changes are reflected directly in Shopify’s order timeline and “Delivery status” column.

 - **Home Dashboard**
   - KPIs: Today’s orders, In transit, Out for delivery, Delivered.